 FIONA ELLISON, TRUSTEE

-Fiona Ellison is the #iwill Fund Development Manager at the Big Lottery Fund, on secondment from Step Up To Serve, the charity that runs the #iwill Campaign.
-She is responsible for developing the #iwill Fund, a £40million investment from Government and Big Lottery Fund to develop social action opportunities for young people across the UK.
+Fiona Ellison is the Director of Partnerships & Operations at Step Up To Serve, the charity that runs the #iwill campaign which aims to make participation in youth social action the norm for all young people across the UK.

-Fiona has been involved in a number of initiatives across the voluntary sector.
-From developing the Young Achievers Awards; to supporting the development of a ground-breaking programme of work at the National Union of Students, on student opportunities engagement; to most recently at GoThinkBig, developing work experience opportunities for young people.
+Previously she worked at the National Lottery Community Fund, overseeing a £40m investment, working with other Trusts & Foundations to double that investment into youth social action.
+Fiona has been involved in a number of initiatives across the voluntary sector, from developing the Young Achievers Awards; to supporting the development of a ground-breaking programme of work at the National Union of Students, on student opportunities engagement; to most recently at GoThinkBig, developing work experience opportunities for young people.
 She was on the board of Volunteering England, before they merged into NCVO, for 6 years.

 Fiona brings a broad knowledge of the voluntary sector to the AFF Trustee board; she has a strong grounding in board processes, good governance and strategic planning.
 In addition Fiona supports the AFF team with volunteering management and development.

 Fiona joined the AFF board in February 2016.
-She married into the Army in 2010 and currently lives in Sandhurst.
+She married into the Army in 2010 and currently lives on Thorney Island.